 I Gave Up Coffee for a Month -- Here’s What Happened

 I love coffee.
 For the longest time it’s been the best part of my morning routine.
 Wake up, let the dog out, start coffee.
 But I could never just call it quits after the first cup.
-I’d need another, and then empty the rest of the pot into my to-go cup and carry on.
+I’d need another, and then empty the rest of the pot into my to-go cup.
 I was easily drinking 6 to 8 (according to the coffee pot,) large cups of coffee a day.
-Throw in one of those popular Bang energy drinks on top of that in the afternoon, and my caffeine consumption was through the roof.
+Throw in one of those popular Bang energy drinks in the afternoon, and my caffeine consumption was through the roof.

 So what’s the big deal, right?
 Many of us start our days with some sort of caffeine.
 But is there such a thing as too much caffeine?
 You probably know the answer: Yes, yes there is absolutely such a thing.
 (Skip ahead to the end of the blog for my TL;DR pros and cons!)

 According to the Mayo Clinic, there are some simple signs and symptoms that you might be overdoing it including:

 Fun, right?
 For me, I was taking too many trips to the bathroom, was constantly jittery and anxious feeling, and just felt meh in the energy department.
 The caffeine had stopped working the way it’s supposed to, and I was making up for it by just drinking more.